gohugoio/hugoThemes/README.md

 ## Media

-Screenshots are used as preview in the list.
-Make sure that they have the right dimensions:
+Screenshots are used as theme previews in the list, they should feature a theme's layout (without any browser chrome or device mockups) and have the following dimensions:

 * Thumbnail should be 900×600 in pixels
 * Screenshot should be 1500×1000 in pixels